Kekkodf/pypantera/README.md

 conda env list
 ```

-3. Finnally, you can activate the virtual environment by running:
+3. Finally, you can activate the virtual environment by running:

 ```bash
 conda activate virtualEnvPyPANTERA
 ```

-In the ```requirements.txt``` file you can find the list of the packages exported from the virtual environment.
+In the ```requirements.txt``` file, you can find the list of the requirements used by pyPANTERA.

-## How to use pyPANTERA?
+## PyPI - Alternative way to run pyPANTERA

 pyPANTERA is designed to be easy to use and accessible for everyone.
 You can install it using pip: